IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

 	 - Likely s' will contribute to updates more often
  - Policy is still fixed
  - Move values towards value of whatever successor occurs: running average
+ - Discount Factor is to lower the effect of previous states on the current
  - ![[Pasted image 20230213182111.png]]

 ### Exponential Moving Average